miklosme/css-to-tailwind/README.md

-# CSS To Tailwind Codemod
+# CSS To Tailwind

 Work in progress.

-Codemod for [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss) migration.
+Package to convert CSS to [TailwindCSS](https://github.com/tailwindlabs/tailwindcss) classes.